-The crowd also carried Bahraini flags and chanted "Qatif and Bahrain are one people", said the activist, in reference to Shi'ites in the neighboring island kingdom who have led an uprising demanding reforms.
+The crowd also carried Bahraini flags and chanted "Qatif and Bahrain are one people", said the activist, in reference to Shi'ites in the neighbouring island kingdom who have led an uprising demanding reforms.

 Earlier, activists posted videos of what they said was Felfel's funeral late on Tuesday in Qatif, showing large crowds, many of them men in white robes, chanting "Down with Mohammed bin Fahd" in reference to the governor of the Eastern Province.

-The Rasid news website said Saudi security forces stayed away from the funeral procession, which passed through the main Abdulaziz Street in the center of Qatif.
+The Rasid news website said Saudi security forces stayed away from the funeral procession, which passed through the main Abdulaziz Street in the centre of Qatif.